Physician Burnout and Moral Injury: A Growing Crisis

 - Addressing faults in insurance, such as preauthorization requirements

-- Last but not least, EMR practices need to be revamped
+- Last but not least, hospitals must revamp EMR practices

-Dr. Dean believes that hospital systems and government officials should make doctor’s needs a priority in order to reduce burnout.
-The difference can mean protecting one of the most important professions in history, which will in turn impact our collective future.
+Dr. Dean believes that hospital systems and government officials should make doctor’s needs a priority in order to reduce physician burnout.
+Creating physician burnout solutions can mean protecting one of the most important professions in history, which will in turn impact our collective future.